jacoballen4534/cs723-AS1-Frequency-Relay/Eclipse_Simulator_Setup_Instruction.md

    - Add FreeRTOS_Source to the project by dragging the folder into eclipse and selecting the copy files and folders option
    - Create a folder called config and put the FreeRTOSConfig.h file into it.
+   - Create a folder called mock.
+This is where all hardware abstraction interfaces will go.
    - Create a folder called src and put the entry point file into it.
      _Note:_ All additional files should also go in the src folder.